Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Euclidean models

 Thus $\epsilon_n g(v') = g(\epsilon_n v') \le \gamma(x_n') + \delta_n \le (x_n)_d+ \delta_n$ because $x_n \in epi(\gamma)$.
 Then

 This shows the direct inclusion in \eqref{eq:epi}.

-From now on, for clarity of the exposition, we do not assume that $x=0_d$.
-Let us prove now the first equality in \eqref{eq:epi2}.
-Using successively \eqref{eq:epi} and \eqref{eq:epi=} (the latter being available because $x$ is c.d.d.), we can write:
+For clarity of the exposition, in the rest of the proof we do not assume $x=0_d$ anymore.
+Let us establish the first equality in \eqref{eq:epi2}.
+Using successively \eqref{eq:epi} and \eqref{eq:epi=} (the latter being available because $x$ is CDD), we can write:

 But